aloxe/huwindty/src/pages/documentation/cms.md

 REDIRECT_URI=https://oauth.example.com/callback
 ORIGIN=https://host.example.com
 ```

 The line with `ORIGIN` is the host url of your site.
-Do not include any path or trailing slash on `ORIGIN` or the authentication flow will not redirect to your backoffice.
+Do not include any path or trailing slash on `ORIGIN` or the authentication flow will not redirect to your back-office

-### Deploy the OAuth client on your server

 You will then have to upload everything from `netlify-cms-oauth-provider-php` onto your server.
 Your server must handle https and php.
 The root index should point to the `public` folder but all other folders should remain there.

 When correctly installed, the index page of your Auth site should say ''Hello'' and offer a link to ''Log in with Github''.
 The current starter kit has a link to "[My login with Github](https://auth.xn--4lj4bfp6d.eu.org/auth)".

-### User managment
+### User management

 When you use github as authentication provider, users of your CMS will need an account on github and will use it to identify themselves.
-In order to access the repo, and be able to edit, they need to be given access to your website repository through *settings* > *collaborators*.
+In order to access the repo, and be able to edit, they need to be given access to your website repository through _settings_ > _collaborators_.

 All users will be visible from there so users can be managed on [github](https://github.com/aloxe/huwindty/settings/access).

 Users can check that they keep access to the repository by editing files.
 They can also check that the authorisation can access their account.
-On their profile > *settings* > *[applications](https://github.com/settings/applications)*.
+On their profile > _settings_ > \*[applications](https://github.com/settings/applications)\*.

 ## The back office configuration

-The backoffice is already installed with huwindity.
+The back-office already installed with huwindity.
 You can find it under `_assets/public/admin`.
 This folder contains two files: index.html and config.yml.

 - The index.html is the page that will load the CMS application.
 - config.yml is the config file.
 You can update it to set the behaviour of your CMS.